propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.0.8 =
+* Stop offices, contacts and enquiries from appearing in front end search results
+* Add 'propertyhive_countries' filter so custom countries can be added (https://wordpress.org/support/topic/can-add-more-countries-in-countries-where-you-operate?replies=3)

 = 1.0.7 =
 * Added support for third party contacts (Solicitors, Board Contractors etc) as a new contact relationship type